-This 2019 discount Disney World ticket guide offers money-saving info, an exclusive coupon, pros & cons of Park Hoppers, tips for best deals on tickets for Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom, and price increase history/predictions.
-(Last updated May 22, 2019.)
+Our discount Disney World ticket guide offers money-saving info, pros & cons of Park Hoppers, tips for the best deals on tickets between now and December 31, 2020 for Magic Kingdom, Epcot, Hollywood Studios & Animal Kingdom, plus price increase history/predictions.
+(Updated January 1, 2020.)

 Authorized discount Disney ticket brokers are great ways to save money on park tickets over gate prices, but not every third party ticket broker is reliable and trust-worthy.
 Most places selling discount Disney tickets are scams.
 Buying tickets on eBay or Craigslist is about as good of an idea as buying Louis Vuitton purses on a street corner.